 The puzzle of why QE was not having the desired effect on the economy led the Fed to commission a report.
 The result was a 2015 working paper titled Current Federal Reserve Policy Under the Lens of Economic History: A Review Essay.
 It failed to prove a link between quantitative easing and either increased economic activity or increased inflation.
-It goes on to highlight the fact that the two counties with the longest history of QE, Japan and Switzerland, actually have seen the reverse outcome - low inflation and even deflation - proving that the central bankers' theory of QE is flawed.
+It goes on to highlight the fact that the two counties with the longest history of QE, Japan Source: Trading Economics.